MattCCC/simplest-react-store/README.md

         state: State,
         newUserData: Partial<State["user"]>
     ) {
-        // For objects it works like a standard reducer.
-It is advisable for nested objects
+        // For objects, it works similar to a standard reducer and is particularly useful for handling nested objects

-        // Your new changes will be simply merged with current user state return { user: { ...state.user, ...newUserData } };
+        // Update the user state by merging newUserData with the current user object return { user: { ...state.user, ...newUserData } };
     },
 };

-export const { useStore, useStoreProp, Provider } = createStore(
+// Create the store by calling the createStore function and passing the initial state and actions. export const { useStore, useStoreProp, Provider } = createStore(
     initialState,
     actions